Philipp-Bischoff/Twitter-Network-Analysis/README.md

 I chose to create a dashboard that allows the user to visually investigate networks of twitter-user interactions concerning a specific hashtag.

+The idea behind the project came from more of a social science perspective.
+I wanted to create a prototype for an application that could allow researchers to visualize interaction within social media platforms.
+For better or worse, social media companies provide a marketplace in which information and dis-information is spread by accident as well as by actors with malicious intent.
+A visualization of these connections can make the investigation of what happens, who posts what and which users have what kind of influence more intuitive.

 ![alt-text](https://github.com/Philipp-Bischoff/Twitter-Network-Analysis/blob/main/Frontend/hashtag-monitor/src/Example.gif)

 The front-end was created in **React+ Typescript**  the API was created in **Flask** and the back-end houses a **Python** Script that connects to the Twitter API Endpoints through the Tweepy Module.